eclig/bashcomp/README.md

 3. reload your .emacs (M-x `eval-buffer') or restart

+4. Set `comint-prompt-regexp' to match your Bash prompt, regardless of the value of `comint-use-prompt-regexp'.
+This is needed by `comint-redirect', the library used for getting the completions from the underlying shell process.

 Once this is done, use <TAB> as usual to do dynamic completion from shell mode or a shell command minibuffer, such as the one started for M-x `compile'.
-Note that the first completion is slow, as emacs launches a new bash process.

-You'll get better results if you turn on programmable bash completion.
+You'll get better results if you turn Bash's programmable completion on.
 On Ubuntu, this means running:

     sudo apt-get install bash-completion

-and then adding this to your .bashrc:
+and then adding this to your ~/.bashrc:

     . /etc/bash_completion

-Right after enabling programmable bash completion, and whenever you make changes to you .bashrc, call `bash-completion-reset' to make sure bash completion takes your new settings into account.
+Right after enabling Bash's programmable completion, and whenever you make changes to you ~/.bashrc, call `bash-completion-reset' to make sure bash completion takes your new settings into account.

-Loading /etc/bash_completion often takes time, and is not necessary in shell mode, since completion is done by a separate process, not the process shell-mode process.

-To turn off bash completion when running from emacs but keep it on for processes started by bash-completion.el, add this to your .bashrc:

-    if [[ ( -z "$INSIDE_EMACS" || "$EMACS_BASH_COMPLETE" = "t" ) &&\
-         -f /etc/bash_completion ]]; then
-      . /etc/bash_completion
-    fi

-Emacs sets the environment variable INSIDE_EMACS to the processes started from it.
-Processes started by bash-completion.el have the environment variable EMACS_BASH_COMPLETE set to t.

 ## CAVEATS

-Using a separate process for doing the completion has several important disadvantages:
+Using the underlying Shell process for doing the completion has some important disadvantages:

-- bash completion is slower than standard emacs completion
+- Bash completion is slower than standard Emacs completion.
-- the first completion can take a long time, since a new bash process needs to be started and initialized
+- the first completion can take a bit longer, since a table of available Bash completions needs to be initialized.
-- the separate process is not aware of any changes made to bash in the current buffer.
-  In a standard terminal, you could do:

-        $ alias myalias=ls
-        $ myal<TAB>

-  and bash would propose the new alias.
-  Bash-completion.el cannot do that, as it is not aware of anything configured in the current shell.
-To make bash-completion.el aware of a new alias, you need to add it to .bashrc and restart the completion process using `bash-completion-reset'.
+- The variable `comint-prompt-regexp' hast be set to the correct prompt for your Shell..

 ## COMPATIBILITY